learn-co-curriculum/learn-expert-learn-instructors/README.md

 There are three primary ways Technical Coaches interact with the Section Leads:
  - If you raise an issue on a lab, you'll now know who to @ mention on the lab (if no one is listed as the owner of that section of curriculum, you can just @ mention ruth [@ruth]).
  - If you see a student that consistently doesn't understand a  concept (they keep asking questions on the same subject and they don't seem to be getting it), you can DM the section lead in charge of that section in slack to let them know that they may have a struggling student.
- - If a student asks for help with an assessment, you should direct them to the instructor who is responsible for the section containing the assessment (not the instructor who administers that assessment, so if it's a Sinatra issue it goes to Cernan, not Luke)
+ - If a student asks for help with an assessment, you should first give them the link for [Portfolio Support](https://theflatironschool.typeform.com/to/UUhrc7).
+If the student is persistent that they speak to a section lead, you should direct them to the section lead who is responsible for the section containing the assessment (not the section lead who administers that assessment, so if it's a Sinatra issue it goes to Cernan, not Luisa)

 ## Which Learn Instructor is in charge of what?